 The availability of water will be affected by melting of glaciers, particularly in areas such as the Indus basin and western China, where much of the river flow comes from meltwater.

 Population growth, combined with changes in river run-off (as a result of changes in rainfall patterns and increased temperatures), could mean that by 2080 significantly less water is available to approximately one billion people.

 Agricultural yields are expected to decrease for all major cereal crops in all major regions of production.
-See more about food security.
+See more about Impacts on food security.